Empty Closets Coming Out Resources and a Safe Place to Chat

 It's your call to tell her or not about your sexual orientation, but it's better to mention that you haven't been sexually active.

 During the exam itself, you're not obliged to look at what she is doing.
-You can close your eyes and concentrate on your breathing, or chat with her if that helps you think about something else (I usually chat quite a lot during medical exams ).
+You can close your eyes and concentrate on your breathing, or chat with her if that helps you think about something else (I usually chat quite a lot during medical exams :wink:).

 It shouldn't be painful.
 Maybe slightly uncomfortable.
 But if what she is doing happens to hurt, do not hesitate to tell her.

-I hope it helps a little and if you have further questions, don't hesitate to ask
+I hope it helps a little and if you have further questions, don't hesitate to ask :slight_smile:

 Take care, Cécile